 - Trust your instincts.
 If a ride looks unsafe, skip it.

-If Your Child is Injured on a Pennsylvania Amusement Park Ride
+If Your Child Sustains Amusement Park Injuries

 Following safety rules is important, but theme parks and carnivals also have a duty to visitors.
 Parks must ensure that all rides are in safe operating condition with all necessary safety equipment.
 Ride operators must be able to recognize potential hazards and take steps to prevent accidents.

 Regulations for amusement parks and carnivals are complex; it can be difficult to determine if the amusement park is responsible for your child’s injury.
-If your child is injured on a Pennsylvania amusement park ride, it is a good idea to discuss the injury with a personal injury attorney.
+If your child sustained injuries on a Pennsylvania amusement park ride, it is a good idea to discuss the injury with a personal injury attorney.
 The attorney will be able to tell you if the park is liable for the injury and how you can get compensation for your child’s medical bills and pain and suffering.
 To learn more, please contact Ostroff Injury Law at 800-818-8148.